 UUCR is a member congregation of Community Ministries of Rockville, an interfaith coalition of congregations serving those in need in Rockville since 1967.
 CMR operates a health clinic, an emergency assistance program, Language Outreach Program, elderly ministries to enable frail elderly to remain in their home, and transitional housing for homeless men.
 UUCR participates in a variety of CMR programs, including bringing meals to Chase Partnership House and Jefferson House.
 UUCR also hosts twice weekly ESOL (English for Speakers of Other Languages) classes and citizenship classes.
 The congregation makes an annual donation to CMR, and several UUCR members contribute money and time, including service as CMR board members.

 Habitat for Humanity

 Each summer a group of about 20 UUCR teens and adults participate in a Garrett County, Maryland Habitat for Humanity (HFH) summer build work week.
 The group spends a week helping to construct homes, making home ownership possible for low income families in western Maryland.

 Interfaith Works pursues social justice by leading and engaging Montgomery County's faith communities in service, education, and advocacy.
-Founded in 1972 as Community Ministry of Montgomery County, this interfaith coalition of congregations operates the Community Based Shelter in Rockville for homeless men and women, an interfaith housing coalition, an emergency assistance program, a family mentoring program, a clothing center, and vocational training.
-UUCR is a member congregation and contributes financially; UUCR members provide meals at the Community Based Shelter for one week in June.
+Founded in 1972 as Community Ministry of Montgomery County, this interfaith coalition of congregations operates shelters and housing for homeless men and women, an interfaith housing coalition, an emergency assistance program, a family mentoring program, a clothing center, and vocational training.
+UUCR is a member congregation and contributes financially; UUCR members provide meals (lunch and dinner) at the Interfaith Works Women’s Center for one week each year in late spring.